10 Greek Foods You Must Try in Athens

 3. Courgette Balls (kolokithokeftedes)

 One of the starters that is going to win your hearts are courgette balls.
 These perfect Greek meze balls have a crusty crust but rich and creamy texture on the inside.
 The optimum balance between tasty feta cheese and fresh mint will leave you speechless.
-Pair it with some Greek dip and get an ideal combination.
+Pair it with some Greek dip and get an ideal combination of yummy Greek foods.
 You can either eat it as an appetizer or combine it with the main meal.
 But, hey, who says that snacks are a bad thing?
 Hence, if you would like to get access to behind-the-scenes production of many traditional Greek meals and eat like a real Athenian for a day, then don’t wait but book the food tour in Athens that will satisfy all of your preferences – Athens Food and Culture 4 hour Tour.

 Regardless of moussaka being popular among many countries in the Mediterranean, the Greek moussaka is something special.
 This traditional oven-baked dish, present in all significant family gatherings, includes layers of minced meat on the bottom, flavorful mixture of eggplant and potatoes covered with creamy bechamel sauce on top.
 Some go a step further and suffuse this irresistible Greek meal with cinnamon or allspice.
 You should know that since there are many different variations of moussaka, it might be possible to come across a different recipe in two restaurants close to each other.
 However, being one of the most famous meals in Greece, you should not think twice about putting it on your Athens food list.

 One thing is certain, and that is that vegans and vegetarians should not miss the opportunity to enjoy authentic Athenian food.
 Besides many Greek salads made from fresh vegetables, you should certainly try briam.
 Briam is a traditional dish made from all kinds of vegetables including eggplant, carrots, zucchini, potatoes, peppers and more all baked in extravagant tomato sauce.
-This meal is regarded as one of the best traditional summer courses as it is pretty light and uses mainly seasonal vegetables.
+This Greek food is regarded as one of the best traditional summer courses as it is pretty light and uses mainly seasonal vegetables.

 6. Shrimps with feta and tomato